 There are countless VPNs on the market today, most of which promise all the best features at the lowest possible price.
 How do you separate the marketing hype from the real deal, and how do you know which features are necessary for having the best online experience in North Korea?

 We’ve simplified the research process by providing a list of selection criteria below.
 We used these features to narrow down the list of popular VPNs to find the ones best suited for use in North Korea.
 Follow the guidelines, pick a VPN, then use it as soon as you get on the plane for the ultimate in online security.

 - Jurisdiction – Where does your VPN operate from?
-Make sure it’s a user-friendly region, otherwise your privacy could be secretly compromised.
+Make sure it’s a privacy-friendly region, otherwise your anonymity could be secretly compromised.

 - Server distribution – The more servers a VPN operates, the better your chances of finding a fast connection.